LCSW vs. Psychologist: Key Differences Explained

 Rigorous Testing to Establish Knowledge and Skill Levels

 There is a national-standard test in psychology licensing, too.
-Developed by the Association of State and Provincial Psychology Boards, the Examination for Professional Practice in Psychology (EPPP) is a two-part exam that gives over both core knowledge and treatment skills.
+Developed by the Association of State and Provincial Psychology Boards, the Examination for Professional Practice in Psychology (EPPP) is a two-part exam that covers both core knowledge and treatment skills.

 The EPPP has multiple question formats from multiple-choice to scenario-based questions, and covers eight domains of knowledge and six different areas of practical skills.
 It’s a rigorous exam in keeping with the high demands for expertise in psychological practice.